-A Life Interest Trust can be created for a variety of reasons.
-The more common reasons are in respect of protecting the family home in relation to care home fees, or where the Settlor (the person who sets up the Trust) wishes for a beneficiary or beneficiaries to receive a regular income.
-As well as considering who you wish to receive the Life Interest or income (if income is to be generated) you need to consider who will receive the capital as provision will need to be made within the Trust Deed for at what point in the future the Life Interest comes to an end.
+A life interest trust can be created for a variety of reasons.
+The more common reasons are in respect of protecting the family home in relation to care home fees, or where the Settlor (the person who sets up the trust) wishes for a beneficiary or beneficiaries to receive a regular income.
+As well as considering who you wish to receive the Life Interest or income (if income is to be generated) you need to consider who will receive the capital as provision will need to be made within the trust deed for at what point in the future the Life Interest comes to an end.
 Common examples of when a Life Interest ends, especially in relation to property, is where someone cohabits, remarries or dies.

 If you want to set up a trust or want more information on this topic, our expert solicitors are here to assist you with your questions about trusts.

-Advantages of a life interest trust
+What are the advantages of a life interest trust?

 Reasons and advantages for setting up a life interest trust are varied and these are as follows: